About The Canadian Occupational Therapy FoundationVision, Mission, Values, Beliefs and Strategic Goals; Board of Directors and Contact Information

 Miranda joined the COTF Board of Directors in January 2016.

 Adriana completed her Bachelor of Arts (Honours) in Criminology and World Literature at the University of Toronto where she graduated with distinction in 2007.
 She attended law school at Queen’s University where she obtained her Juris Doctorate in 2010 and she was called to the Bar of Ontario in 2011.
 Later that same year, Adriana joined Suboch Law as an Associate.
+Since the summer of 2018, she has been with Mazo Cowboy Personal Injury Lawyers.

 During law school, Adriana was President of the Queen’s Law Human Rights Association.
 She also gained valuable experience representing low-income clients at the Queen’s Legal Aid Clinic.
 Adriana spent her summers as a student at a litigation firm in Toronto where she also completed her articles.
 During this time, Adriana gained valuable experience in the areas of class action and personal injury law.
 Adriana is committed to representing plaintiffs in personal injury matters.
 In her spare time, Adriana enjoys travelling, dancing and spending time with her family and friends.